Sugar (Maroon 5 song): Critical reception

+"Sugar" received generally positive reviews from music critics.
 In a review of V, Stephen Thomas Erlewine of AllMusic wrote that the best moments on the album "are when Maroon 5 embrace the tuneful, slightly soulful adult contemporary pop band they've always been, as they do on 'Sugar'" among other songs.
 Alexa Tietjen of VH1 stated that the track is a "radio-friendly pop song".
 Mike Wass of Idolator labeled the song a "ridiculously catchy jam".
 Similarly, Saeed Saeed of The National called the song a "highlight" on V and further wrote that it "has a bullseye of a chorus that will have you singing along immediately".
 PopMatters' Annie Galvin praised the song and wrote that it "hits a sweet spot by layering a subtly funky guitar pulse over gossamer synths and multiple tracks of Levine's easy-on-the-ears upper range".
 On the negative side, Anderson of Entertainment Weekly called the song "simultaneously empty and cluttered".
 In 2022, Billboard and American Songwriter ranked the song number eight and number nine, respectively, on their lists of the 10 greatest Maroon 5 songs.